Porsche Club of America (PCA) - Potomac Region

 -->Add clubs to account (in the upper left) and then find / add our DE club "PCA - Potomac, The Founders' Region - DE"

--->after you add us, click edit next to our club and you will find spaces to enter track days and experience (if you are just starting out, you may not have any yet but the registrars and our CI's rely on this info heavliy so please keep it up to date as you accumuilate track days.)
+-->after you add the DE club, click “edit” next to our club and you will find spaces to enter track days and experience.
+If you are just starting out, you may not have any yet but the Registrars and our Chief Instructors rely on this info heavily, so please keep it up to date as you accumulate track days.

-If you still have any questions, contact the registrar HERE!-- send an email to the registrar at deregistrar@pcapotomac.org//-->.
+If you still have any questions, contact the Registrar -- send an email to deregistrar@pcapotomac.org.

 When should I register for an event?

 Applicants are accepted on a first come first - served basis, with preference given to event volunteers and instructors.
-You must watch your status on the web site to see if you are accepted.
-You will initially be listed as New until the Registrar begins to accept drivers for an event.
+You must monitor your status on the web site to see if you are accepted.
+Your registration will initially be listed as New until the Registrar accepts drivers for an event.
 If you are accepted, your status will be changed to Confirmed.
 If you did not register soon enough to be accepted, your status will be changed to Waitlist New.
+If the Registrar does not have sufficient information to accept your registration (e.g., online log book, references from other clubs/regions, completion of HPDC etc.), your status will be changed to On Hold.

 Late Registration